Masters Swimming Australia has developed a program which caters for all levels of swimming ability.

 Whatever level you are, you will benefit from the range of activities offered by Masters Swimming.

+Masters Swimming offers many benefits to its members.
 Find out about these benefits in the ABC of Membership.

 Clubs provide many ways to help you measure your progress: